Nikon D3500 Review : A compact and likable DSLR for beginners

 Finally, The Image Quality

 The second trump card of the camera is yet to be disclosed.
 The Nikon D3500 has an excellent 24.2MP sensor.
-With the absence of an optical low-pass filter in front of the sensor, it’s possible to capture images really rich in detail – in fact, results can match those from cameras well over double the price.
+With the absence of an optical low-pass filter in front of the sensor, it’s possible to capture images rich in detail – in fact, results can match those from cameras well over double the price.

-Dynamic Range performance is also pretty good–it’s possible to underexpose shots, well pretty substantially (around 3-3.5 EV stops) and still be able to regain detail in the shadows without image noise (which could degrade the image).
+Dynamic Range performance is also pretty good–it’s possible to underexpose shots, well pretty substantially (around 3-3.5 EV stops), and still be able to regain detail in the shadows without image noise (which could degrade the image).

 Nikon d 3500 Picture Quality